Qualifying exigency definition

 • Qualifying exigency leave also may be taken on an intermittent basis.

-• Qualifying exigency leave is not available to family members of military members in the Regular Armed Forces.
+• Qualifying exigency leave is available to a family member of a military member in the National Guard or Reserves; it does not extend to family members of military members in the Regular Armed Forces.

 More Definitions of Qualifying exigency